mqwilber/2015-04-17-ucsb/lessons/shell/shell_tutorial.md

 >you see that one of these prints to standard out and one drops you into its
 >own environment?
 (For the latter, press `q` to exit when you're done.)

-A very important command line program that we'll be working with later is `python`, which (as you guessed) will read and execute python code.
-There are two ways that we'll use the `python` program at the command line.
-First, if you just type `python` with no arguments, you'll be dropped into what's called the "python interpreter", which is an interactive environment in which you can enter Python commands and see output.

-    bootcamp$ python
-    Enthought Canopy Python 2.7.3 | 64-bit | (default, Jun 14 2013, 18:17:36)
-    [GCC 4.2.1 (Apple Inc. build 5666) (dot 3)] on darwin Type "help", "copyright", "credits" or "license" for more information.
-    >>>
+`R`, the program/language that we will be using during this workshop can also be invoked from the command line.
+Just type `R` with no arguments at the command prompt and you should see

+     ~$ R

+    R version 3.1.2 (2014-10-31) -- "Pumpkin Helmet"
+    Copyright (C) 2014 The R Foundation for Statistical Computing
+    Platform: x86_64-apple-darwin13.4.0 (64-bit)

+    R is free software and comes with ABSOLUTELY NO WARRANTY.
+    You are welcome to redistribute it under certain conditions.
+    Type 'license()' or 'licence()' for distribution details.

+      Natural language support but running in an English locale

+    R is a collaborative project with many contributors.
+    Type 'contributors()' for more information and
+    'citation()' on how to cite R or R packages in publications.

+    Type 'demo()' for some demos, 'help()' for on-line help, or 'help.start()' for an HTML browser interface to help.
+    Type 'q()' to quit R.

+    >

-Although your shell session has seemingly not vanished in the same way as it did when you opened `nano`, you'll notice that your command prompt at the bottom of the screen now starts with `>>>` symbols instead of `$`.
-This helpfully indicates to you that you're actually inside of the python interpreter, not the shell, at this point, and that whatever you type will be executed by the Python interpreter program.
-Try typing `ls` and hitting return, for example, and notice that Python has no idea what you're talking about.
-Type `2+2` and hit return, though, and you'll see that Python knows what to do with that.
-To quit, type `quit()` and press return, and you'll see that the `$` prompt indicates that you're now back in the shell.
+Although your shell session has seemingly not vanished in the same way as it did when you opened `nano`, you'll notice that your command prompt at the bottom of the screen now starts with `>` symbols instead of `$`.
+This helpfully indicates to you that you're actually inside of the R console, not the shell, at this point, and that whatever you type will be executed by R. Try typing `pwd` and hitting return, for example, and notice that `R` has no idea what you're talking about.
+Instead, try typing `getwd()` (meaning get working directory: the equivalent of `pwd`) and notice that `R` now tells you where you are.

-If you're an R or Matlab user, you'll notice that this looks a lot like what you see when you open the graphical programs for R and Matlab.
-In fact, if you have R installed on your computer, type the command `r` and hit return and you'll see essentially the same type of interpreter that we just saw when we ran `python`, only now you're in an R interpreter at the command line.

-A second way to use the Python program from the command line is to give `python` an argument that's the path to a file containing Python code - in this case, `python` will execute the code in that file, printing any output to the command line.
-We'll make use of that approach in later lessons.
+As another example, type
+`2+2` and hit return, though, and you'll see that R knows what to do with that.
+To quit, type `q()` and then `y` press return, and you'll see that the `$` prompt indicates that you're now back in the shell.
+While we often don't interact with `R` directly through the command line, it is important to know that you can!

 Chaining commands
 --------------------